 This kind is found naturally in plant foods and fish.
 They are good for the body and the heart.
-Examples include Vegetable oils, Tuna, Salmon, Avocados, Olive, Peanu and Canola oils
+Examples include Vegetable oils, Tuna, Salmon, Avocados, Olive, Peanut and Canola oils

 They are found in meat and other animal products, such as butter, shortening, lard, cheese, and milk (except skim or nonfat), palm and coconut oils.
 Saturated fat is generally solid at room temperature.

 It's also the white fat you can see on red meat and underneath poultry skin.
-Eating too much saturated fat can raise blood cholesterol levels and increase the risk of heart disease.
+Eating more saturated fat can raise blood cholesterol levels and increase the risk of heart disease.

 Tips on how to reduce the amount of fat in your diet.

 Want a snack?
-Try fresh fruit, dried fruit and cereal-based products instead of cakes and biscuits.
+Try fresh fruit, dried fruit, or cereal-based products instead of cakes and biscuits.